-- Add a few tablespoons of your favorite oil to your meal (coconut/olive oil are good).
+- Add a few tablespoons of your favorite oil to your meal, such as coconut, macadamia, or olive oil.

-- Sleep for longer than you have been doing; sleep is when you grow.
+- Sleep for longer than you have been doing, whenever possible.

 - Eat fatty cuts of meat rather than lean cuts.